agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 Often applications need to categorize and preserve the ordering of structured data.
 In AgileTs, Groups are the cleanest way to do so.
-They allow us to cluster together data from a Collection as an array of `item Keys`.
+They allow us to cluster together data from a Collection as an array of `item keys`.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup("groupName", [/* initial Items */]);
 ```